emhart/10-simple-rules-data-storage/resubmission_materials/reviewer_response.md

 **Line 244: Seems like an appeal to authority.
 Replace explicit reference to Kristen Briney**

+We have removed this appeal and replaced it with a citation to the blog post.

 **Line 245: Include a caution with respect to Rule 8 (ensure that the offsite "cloud" storage is as secure as the primary storage)**

+We added an additional clause that advises users to be sure that offsite storage is secure

 **Line 311: include oxford comma "animals, fungi, and microbes"**